maciekish/ReceiptKit/README.md

 Synchronous Usage
 -----------------

-1. Get the project using git as JSONKit is configured as a submodule.
+1. Get the project using git as JSONKit is configured as a submodule, or download JSONKit manually.

 2. Copy the subfolder libReceiptKit into your Xcode project.